 The game could be buggy at times and I lost hours of progress due to crashes, but that’s more forgivable considering its origins as a fan game.
 In addition to the new Pokemon, a nuclear type was added.
 This created a fun gameplay wrinkle where nuclear versions of Pokemon are more volatile than normal ones, but also more powerful.
 There’s a bit of a risk-reward there, since you aren’t sure if the nuclear Pokemon will listen to you.
 I chose a mixed grass and steel type as my starter, and it was absolutely a blast to work my through the rest of the game capturing new Pokemon.
 Pokemon Uranium doesn’t do a ton to be different than the games on which it’s inspired, but it echoes those fun memories quite well.

 9. Titanfall 2

 You go back and forth between fighting on foot and fighting in your mech, which adds to that customization.
-The story is mostly nonsense, but it the best way possible.
-Titanfall 2 also contains some of my favorite moments of the year, especially the mission where you’re altering between modern and previous time periods.
-It’s batshit and great.
-I’m not a multiplayer gamer, but the competitive modes in Titanfall 2 seem well balanced and Respawn has been supporting them well with updates and patches.
+The story is mostly nonsense, but in the best way possible.
+Titanfall 2 also contains some of my favorite moments of the year, especially the mission where you’re altering between modern day and back in time.
+It’s batshit crazy and great.
+I’m not a multiplayer gamer, but the competitive modes in Titanfall 2 are well balanced and Respawn has been supporting them well with updates and patches.
 Personally, though, I’d rather be killing only robots instead of robots and real players.

 8. Skyrim Special Edition